Cray-HPE/docs-csm/operations/multi-tenancy/Modify_a_Tenant.md

     Because the previous step cleared the desired state, the `stable` state indicates that the components are powered off.

-    - To check a single component, use the following command:
+    - For checking a single component, use the following command:

         ```bash
         cray bos v2 components describe <xname> --format json | jq .status.status
         ```

-    - To check multiple components, use the following command:
+    - For checking multiple components, use the following command:

         ```bash
         cray bos v2 components list --ids <xname1>,<xname2>,... --format json | jq '.[] | .status.status'